Magento2Translations/language_en_pt/README.md

 # English (English) Magento2 Language Pack (en_PT)
 This is a Language Pack generated from the [official Magento2 translations project](https://crowdin.com/project/magento-2) at [Crowdin](https://crowdin.com).
-The English (English) translations used can be found [here](https://crowdin.com/project/magento-2/en-PT).
+The English (English) translations used can be found [here](https://crowdin.com/project/magento-2/en-pt).
-This translation is usefull for people living in the international waters (Anywhere).
+This translation is usefull for people living in the Portugal (Portugal).

 For our other language packs look at the [Magento2Translations](http://magento2translations.github.io/) page.

 # Version & progress
-This translation is generated from the branch [Head](https://crowdin.com/project/magento-2/en-PT#/Head) at Crowdin and based on the Magento 2.2.0 sourcefiles.
+This translation is generated from the branch [Head](https://crowdin.com/project/magento-2/en-pt#/Head) at Crowdin and based on the Magento 2.3.1 sourcefiles.
-There have been  73 strings translated of the 8763 strings in the Magento source.
+There have been  75 strings translated of the 11254 strings in the Magento source.

 Translation progress:![Progress](http://progressed.io/bar/1)